ropsoft/kpc/README.md

 ![](images/layout2.png)
 **2. A vlan for IPMI network.**
+  - This network must not have Internet access.
-  - If your hosts have dedicated IPMI NICs, the ports they plug into are untagged on the switch for this network.
+  - If your hosts have dedicated IPMI NICs, the ports they plug into should be untagged on the switch for this network.
-  - If your hosts have shared IPMI NICs, the ports they plug into are untagged for the NIC's primary function and the IPMI cards should have that vlan id set in their configs.
+  - If your hosts have shared IPMI NICs, the ports they plug into should be untagged for the NIC's primary function (management, storage-net, etc.) and this vlan id should be set in the IPMI configs.
   - Other ports are set as tagged for this network as-needed (such as the uplink to the NAT router).
-  - DHCP for the IPMI network is provided by the NAT router (the existing test setup runs the DHCP server on a vlan interface added to the router for this network, so you may need more than a SOHO router to do this - Mikrotik RB450G in use here.)
+  - DHCP for the IPMI network is also provided by the NAT router (The existing test lab runs this as a second DHCP server limited to the router's interface to this vlan (the test lab uses a Mikrotik RB450G).
+If your primary router will not do this, you could instead use a second NAT router which has no WAN uplink to provide DHCP to this network, by plugging the router into a port that is untagged for this network.)

 ![](images/layout3.png)
 **3. External/provider network access**